LittleDan9/markdown-manager/.github/instructions/backend.instructions.md

 13. **API Endpoints**
     - New endpoints must be implemented at root (not `/api/...`).
+    - Endpoints should never require a trailing `/`

 14. **Debugging / Troubleshooting**
     - Run `docker compose ps` and `docker compose logs <service>`.
     - Frequent issues: port conflicts, crashes, CORS, DB connection failures.
+    - Postgresql can be piped to cat `| cat` to avoid pagers.

 15. **Best Practices**
     - Verify APIs with `curl` (include user agent).